The 2017 Next Challenge Grant is open for applications and donations

 - Help: from me, if you want it

-- Plus: special pots of money available for cycling trips and filming your adventure
+- Plus: special pots of money available for cycling, environmentally sustainability, France and filming your adventure

 Anyone can apply.

 However, we are particularly interested in people who haven’t done much of this sort of thing before.

 Your trip should be: